duncsully/ds-sorter/stories/index.stories.md

 ```

 ##### By Property
 You can specify a property with the ``by`` attribute, too.
-To distinguish a property from an attribute, add a '.' before the property name e.g. ``.value``. ``Undefined`` or ``null`` values will be considered less than any defined value.
+To distinguish a property from an attribute, add a '.' before the property name e.g. ``.value``.
+Values that are ``undefined`` or ``null`` will be considered less than any defined value.
 Strings, numbers, and booleans will be sorted as expected.
 Array-like objects will be sorted by length.
 Functions will be sorted boolean style based on whether a function is present or not.
 Finally, all other objects will attempt to use their ``.valueOf()`` method, else they return ``undefined``.
 Note that, unlike attributes, changes to sorted property values won't automatically trigger a re-sort.
 When sorting by properties that you expect to change, it's recommended to listen for an event related to that value being changed, such as a change event on inputs.
 The next example demonstrates how you can do this.
 ```js preview-story
 export const ByValue = () => html`
   <ds-sorter by=".value">